Denver Weather: Here We Go Again! Another Weekend With Snow

 DENVER (CBS4) – After measuring 8.3 inches of snow in Denver during the last weekend in February, the first weekend in March promises more snow and even colder temperatures.

-The entire Front Range from Castle Rock to Fort Collins is under a Winter Storm Watch for Saturday and Saturday night.
-After a chance for light snow Friday night, the majority of snow this weekend should arrive after 2 p.m.
-Saturday and will largely wrap up before sunrise Sunday.
+The entire Front Range from Castle Rock to Fort Collins will be under a Winter Weather Advisory this weekend.
+For Fort Collins and Loveland the advisory goes into effect at 5 p.m.
+Friday.
+It starts at 9 a.m.
+Saturday for the rest of the urban corridor.
+The majority of snow this weekend should arrive after 2 p.m.
+Saturday and will largely wrap up around sunrise Sunday.

 Snow amounts will vary significantly because of the “banded” style of the snow.
-Generally speaking we expect 4-8 inches for the foothills of Jefferson, Boulder, and Larimer Counties (between 6,000 and 9,000 feet) while lower elevations including Denver, Boulder, and Fort Collins metro areas will mostly be in a 3-6 inch range.
+Generally speaking we expect 4-8 inches for the foothills of Jefferson, Boulder, and Larimer Counties (between 6,000 and 9,000 feet) with some pockets up to a foot.
+Lower elevations including Denver, Boulder, and Fort Collins metro areas will mostly be in a 3-6 inch range.
 Again, keep in mind higher or lower snow totals are possible for everyone because of the nature of this storm.

-It is also possible some areas mainly north of Denver will see light snow Friday night.
-The Fort Collins, Loveland, and Greeley areas could see 1-2 inches of snow before daybreak Saturday if snow bands setup across Larimer and Weld Counties.

 Regardless of snowfall, it will be a very cold weekend for March with high temperatures in the 30s on Saturday and only teens on Sunday.
 Overnight lows will be in the single digits Saturday night and again Sunday night.